-The An t-Alltan 2016 conference for Gaelic teachers and Early Years staff was held in the
+The An t-Alltan 2019 conference for Gaelic teachers and Early Years staff will be held in the

 MacDonald Aviemore Conference Centre,

 The conference will be an excellent professional learning opportunity for Gaelic educationalists and will provide delegates with the opportunity to have a look at new initiatives for teaching and learning through a series of talks and workshops.

 Learning Together – Helping children and parents to play and learn together.

 Introduction to Gàidhlig nan Òg

 Jackie Mullen, co-ordinator of Stòrlann’s new resource Gàidhlig nan Òg, will be delivering a workshop on its content and potential use in both early years and home settings.